 Paula runs the video department at Godfrey Dadich, spearheading production on everything from Netflix documentary series, like Abstract: The Art of Design, to narrative videos for companies such as National Geographic, Nike, Lyft, and IBM.

 A native of South Africa, Paula started her career as a video journalist with the African continent’s largest independent cable news channel, eNCA.
 In 2013, she was promoted to Parliamentary Correspondent for eNCA in Cape Town, covering South Africa’s ever-evolving political landscape.

 In 2015 she moved to San Francisco and started working as a video producer for AJ+, Al Jazeera Media Network’s social media news channel.
 She then moved to WIRED, where she became the publication’s executive producer, running a team of producers, videographers, and editors.
-She created both in-depth short documentaries and breakout hits such as WIRED’s viral smash Almost Impossible, which collectively has over 25 million views.
+She created both in-depth short documentaries and breakout hits such as WIRED’s viral series; Almost Impossible, which collectively has over 90 million views on Youtube.
 Within two years she doubled WIRED’s video viewership.

 This is her online portfolio, displaying some of Paula’s most interesting work as a producer and journalist.